Department of English Language & Literature

 The Whittier College Department of English maintains a deep commitment to interdisciplinary approaches to literary study.

-Courses in language, media, various forms of writing, and in literary, textual, and cultural analysis, develop the ability to make sense out of both ourselves and the world around us, to analyze experience and data, to express the results of our analysis clearly and effectively, and to take greater pleasure in the experience of life itself.
+Courses in language, media, writing, and analysis develop the ability to make sense out of both ourselves and the world around us, to analyze experience and data, to express the results of our analysis clearly and effectively, and to take greater pleasure in the experience of life itself.
 The study, creation, and appreciation of language and literature are thus a significant part of the lives of all liberally educated people and the life of the community.

 Our Department offers a major and minor in English.
 Majors choose one of three emphases: Literature, Creative Writing, or Applied Media Studies.

-While a good number of English majors choose to teach—either at the elementary, junior high, or high school level, or, after suitable graduate work, at a college or university—our emphases on textual analysis and writing skills make English a traditionally strong undergraduate major for many professions, including journalism, law, technical writing, library science, a variety of areas in the business world, and, of course, in creative writing.
+While a good number of English majors choose to teach—our emphases on textual analysis and writing skills make English a traditionally strong undergraduate major for many professions, including journalism, law, technical writing, library science, a variety of areas in the business world, and, of course, in creative writing.

 The study of literature helps us to read the world around us actively and critically.
 What’s more, it enables us to understand ourselves and other people—as individuals, as participants in our own and other historical cultural traditions, and as human beings.